 Pharmaceutical drugs have become omnipresent in developed countries.
-Take a look around: the opioid epidemic caused by legal opioid painkillers is an everyday headline in the US.
-The UK National Health Service (NHS) prescribed a record number of antidepressants not long ago.
+Take a look around: the opioid epidemic caused by prescription opioid painkillers is an everyday headline in the US.
+The UK National Health Service (NHS) recently prescribed a record number of antidepressants.
 And the contamination of a blood pressure medicine batch can have global implications.

-For millions of people medicines are crucial to manage chronic pain, mental health conditions and blood pressure.
+For millions of people, medicine is crucial to manage chronic pain, mental health conditions and blood pressure.
 Areas where CBD medical research have had exciting breakthroughs.

-Which raises an important question: what happens when you want to bring CBD and its health benefits into the equation?
-What CBD-drug interactions you should be aware of?
+This raises an important question: what happens when you want to bring CBD and its health benefits into the equation?
+What CBD-drug interactions should you be aware of?
 Keep on reading as we navigate the crossroad where CBD and other medicinal drugs meet on the human body.

 UNDERSTAND CBD AND MEDICATION INTERACTIONS